akihikodaki/dts/test_plans/cvl_advanced_rss_gtpu_test_plan.rst

 1. validate rule.
 2. if the rule inner protocol is IPV4_UDP/TCP or IPV6_UDP/TCP, set "port config all rss all".
+3. create rule and list rule.
-3. send a basic hit pattern packet,record the hash value. then send a hit pattern packet with switched value of input set in the rule. check the two received packets have different hash value. check both the packets are distributed to queues by rss.
+4. send a basic hit pattern packet,record the hash value. then send a hit pattern packet with switched value of input set in the rule. check the received packets have same hash value. check both the packets are distributed to queues by rss.
-4. create rule and list rule.
-5. send same packets with step 2. check the received packets have same hash value. check both the packets are distributed to queues by rss.
-6. send two not hit pattern packets with switched value of input set in the rule. check the received packets have different hash value. check both the packets are distributed to queues by rss.
+5. send two not hit pattern packets with switched value of input set in the rule. check the received packets have different hash value. check both the packets are distributed to queues by rss.
    note: if there is not this type packet in the case, omit this step.
-7. distroy the rule and list rule.
+6. distroy the rule and list rule.
-8. send the same packets in step3, only switch ip address. check the received packets which switched ip address have different hash value.
+7. send the same packets in step4, only switch ip address. check the received packets which switched ip address have different hash value.

 Pattern: symmetric outer ipv4 + inner ipv4